RyanCarroll7/Emotional-Dialog-Agent/README.md

 ## Run
 1. Open `improv_agent.ipynb`
 2. Select Kernel: **Python 3.12.x**
+3. Replace "YOUR_KEY_HERE" from Cell 13, Line 7 with your OpenAI api key
-3. Press `Run All` and follow directions in program
+4. Press `Run All` and follow directions in program